 There is no way to know the effect on EMI if you add accessories or modify this chair.
 Any change to your chair may increase the risk of EMI.
-Parts from other suppliers have unknown EMI properties.
+Parts not specifically tested or parts from other suppliers have unknown EMI properties.